- Anniesland Campus

 - Level 6 NC/NQ in a health or care-related area; OR

-- SWAP Access to Nursing course; OR
+- Three B grades from the SWAP Access to Nursing course; OR

 - Two relevant Highers or equivalent, preferably including English and a Social Science subject; OR